ishimto/maven-hello-world/README.md

 ```

 ## Docker
-if you read about CI/CD i assume you already know what is it docker so i'll not digging in it too much, i dug too much anyway.
+if you read about CI/CD and get until here, i assume you already know what is it docker so i'll not digging in it too much, i dug too much anyway.
 in the project, docker used as a containerization tool for java application.

 ### Keywords: